JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 ## References

-1. Borg, Marcus, "Jesus: A New Vision."
-(Harper, SanFrancisco, 1991) See "Introduction" and page 17, ref.
+1. Borg, Marcus, “Jesus: A New Vision.”
+(Harper, SanFrancisco, 1991) See “Introduction” and page 17, ref.
 5.

 # Cosmic Reflections: What's at the Center of the Earth?